On this page

 Matt and Sarah are working on data for their dog walking business.
 Matt deletes data on one of their client's dogs, Doug, as they no longer need to walk him.
 While Sarah is out without internet connection, she edits Doug's required walk time data on her local, offline version, as she does not know about Matt's deletion of Doug's data.

 Once Sarah regains internet connection, her change will be sent to the server.
 The server will send her Matt's deletion operation.
-As deletes always win according to Realm's conflict resolution rules, Matt's deletion is kept rather than Sarah's edit.
+As deletes always win according to App Services's conflict resolution rules, Matt's deletion is kept rather than Sarah's edit.
 The server will not send Sarah's edits to Matt's device.
 The data is again in agreement across Matt and Sarah's devices.

 Using integers for counting is a special case.
 The way that most